AndySrb/FarmAndCharm-FarmersDelight-KubeJS-Tweaks/README.md

 ❓ May require adjustments if using additional farming-related mods.

 ## 📜 License
-This project is open-source under the **MIT License**.
+This project is open-source under the **GPL-3.0 license**.
 Feel free to modify and share!

 ## 🤝 Contributing
 Pull requests and suggestions are welcome!
 Open an issue if you find any bugs or conflicts.